 We have been supplying our diesel hot water system since 2006 with excellent results from the field.
+The main unit is manufactured in Germany by Webasto.
 We have had very few issues in over 1900 units fitted.
 The technology is proven and robust (there were mis-believers when we started with it!)

 Electric Hot Water System

 LPG Hot Water System

 LPG hot water heaters directly heat the water that passes through a coil/fin heating plates.
 It is very important that the water is clear of impurities.
 As the water flow changes slightly with the pressure pump, the water temperature changes dramatically so these heaters can only be used with on board tanks and an even supply of water.

 Generally, the LPG water heaters need an on-board tank which is limited in size.
 It takes time to initially heat the water in the tank and time to reheat once depleted.

 The Diesel Hot Water System we use overcomes all of these issues because of the design of the water system and how the 2 interact.